 invites Member States

-to consider promoting relevant policies to foster public and private investment in the development and construction of radiocommunication systems, including satellite systems, in their countries and regions, and to consider including the use of such systems in their national and/or regional broadband plans, as an additional tool that will help to bridge the digital divide and meet telecommunication needs, especially in the developing countries.
+1 to consider promoting relevant policies to foster public and private investment in the development and construction of radiocommunication systems, including satellite systems, in their countries and regions, and to consider including the use of such systems in their national and/or regional broadband plans, as an additional tool that will help to bridge the digital divide and meet telecommunication/ICT needs, especially in the developing countries;

+2 to work collectively with relevant stakeholders, such as telecommunication operators, international, regional and national associations, organizations, civil society, and private sectors to bridge the digital divide;

+3 to give priority to ITU regionally approved initiatives at the national, regional, interregional and global levels, that reflect optimal integration of ICT with the aim of bridging the digital divide.

 Reasons: In order for streamlining WTDC Resolutions, APT Member Administrations propose merge and update Resolutions 37 and 50, with the latter to be repealed.